Be the Change that you want to See In Your Followers – Transformational Leadership

 What is Transformational Leadership?

 When a leader performs his duties so efficiently that inspires the followers so much that they automatically start to follow his example, this is when transformational leadership occurs in its true essence.
-Eventually, this causes change in professional behaviour of employees as well.
+Eventually, this causes a change in the professional behaviour of employees as well.
 Whereas, the transactional style of leadership causes the fall of business and leadership.

 Transformational style of leadership is the only solution to motivate employees from within by gaining so much trust and respect that they follow the example of their leader.
 It is to serve the team as role models in such a fine way that they are compelled to follow your example as a leader.